cliosight/Docs/README.md

 ## SQL Interface for Structured Data <a name="sql"></a>
-Cliosight is a robust platform that offers addition of various leading database servers, including MySQL, Postgres, and Microsoft SQL server.
+Cliosight is a robust platform that offers addition of various leading database servers, including MySQL, Postgres, and Microsoft SQL.
 Our interface and APIs enable users to perform a wide range of analytical operations, encompassing both in-house and user-owned databases.
-As we continue to evolve, we plan to expand our compatibility to include emerging data sources, like cloud data storages and distributed ledgers, in future releases.
+As we continue to evolve, we plan to expand our compatibility to emerging data sources, like cloud data storages and distributed ledgers, in future releases.

 ## Support for Multiple Data Sources <a name="datasources"></a>
 Paid users of our platform will be able to add multiple data sources.
-These are added via configurations that can be created for the in-built databases or those on the user's cloud VM.
+Configurations can be created for the in-built databases or those on the user's cloud VM.
 Cloud database instances like Google Cloud SQL and Azure SQL Server are also supported.
-Schemas created are segregated based on these datasources.
+Schema created are segregated based on these datasources.
 Users on the free tier will have access to **only one** in-built MySQL database with a **shared connection pool**.

 One other advantage of being a paid user is the significantly faster upload speed for large volumes of data.
 This is made possible by dedicating resources for paid accounts, ensuring efficient data transfer and processing.
 Data import option provided along with forms will allow uploading bulk data from CSV files.
 Data from a report can be downloaded or exported to other databases or data sources.